Roadlion/portfolio-optimizer/README.md

 ---

 Feel free to fork, remix, or learn from this code however you want.
 Just don't bet your retirement fund on it.
+Or bet your retirement fund on a computer algorithm, it's your life brah.